 Get a payment on account after 14 days

-Get advice if housing benefit doesn't cover all the rent
+If housing benefit doesn't cover the rent

 Apply for a discretionary housing payment